Link switches to other language version

 Studying in Leipzig

-Leipzig offers you 31 degree programmes in English at 9 higher education institutions.
+Leipzig offers you 32 degree programmes in English at 11 higher education institutions.

 „I praise my Leipzig.”
 With this quote from Goethe’s Faust I, the trade fair city welcomes all visitors.
-And Leipzig, labelled Hypezig for a while, is booming: Students love the city for its diverse cultural scene, comparatively low rents, the book fair, the many museums, the hinterland’s lakes and much more.
+And Leipzig, labelled Hypezig for a while, is booming: students love the city for its diverse cultural scene, comparatively low rents, the book fair, the many museums, the hinterland’s lakes and much more.
 Better hurry up though, Leipzig is trending so much that the times of low living costs could be gone soon.

 Although Dresden is the capital of the federal state of Saxony, the largest city in the state is Leipzig.
 It has been growing continuously since 1999 and there is no reversal in sight.
 No wonder!